Keyboard shortcuts

 then visit http://localhost:3000/

-We can see this by using curl in another terminal with the -i flag:
+We can see this by using curl in another terminal with the -i flag and later in the tests.

 $ curl -i http://localhost:3000